Pan-Canadian School Board Governance Study

 Purpose of the Study

-Within this context, we are also extending Galway’s (2009) work on policy and decision-making in education departments by examining policy making at the school board level.
+Within this context, Professsor Galway’s (2009) work on policy and decision-making in education departments was extended by examining policy making at the school board level.
 Across Canada there have been numerous recent examples of incidents where the political and ideological interests of provincial governments have run counter to the perceived mandates of school boards and the governance roles of elected trustees.
 In several notable cases governments have intervened to influence or overturn school board decisions.
 In our study we wish to explore the relationship between school boards and government and the factors that impact their respective policy decisions.
 We believe this work has the potential to facilitate effective working relationships between ministries of education and school districts towards a sustained focus on teaching and learning.

 Dr. Bruce Sheppard, Memorial University